cedar-policy/cedar-examples/cedar-example-use-cases/broker/README.md

 ## Options
 Only users with options level greater than 0 can trade options.
 There are four options levels that permit users to trade options of various risks and complexities.

-Note that checking options trading permissions is should be a two step process: First check the options trading permissions and then those of the underlying securities.
+Note that checking options trading permissions should be a two step process: First check the options trading permissions and then those of the underlying securities.
 For instance, non-US users cannot trade options of any ETFs tracking crypto currencies.